leeh-archives/leehchives/readme.md

 ## ✦ About Me

 I'm a Computer Science student who enjoys bringing ideas to life through both design and code.
-I believe that a good project isn't just functional—it should also provide a great experience for the people who use it.
+I believe that a good project isn't just functional, it should also provide a great experience for the people who use it.

 Whether I'm designing publication materials, developing websites, or learning a